milesj/shapeshifter/docs/schematic.md

 triggers the following:

 - Flow: Nullable fields will prepend `?` to each type.
-- PropTypes: Non-nullable fields will append `isRequired` to the prop type.
+- PropTypes: Nullable fields will not append `isRequired` to the prop type.
 - TypeScript: Nullable fields will append `| null` to each type.
-Best used with `--strictNullChecks`.

 ```json
 {